Iodic acid: Preparation

+although all methods involving chlorine in acidic conditions produce tetrachloroiodic acid as a byproduct:

 Structure

 Iodic acid crystallises from acidic solution as orthorhombic α-HIO_{3} in space group P2_{1}2_{1}2_{1}.
 The structure consists of pyramidal molecules linked by hydrogen bonding and intermolecular iodine-oxygen interactions.
 The I=O bond lengths are 1.81 Å while the I–OH distance is 1.89 Å. Several other polymorphs have been reported, including an orthorhombic γ form in space group Pbca and an orthorhombic δ form in space group P2_{1}2_{1}2_{1}.
 All of the polymorphs contain pyramidal molecules, hydrogen bonding and I···O interactions, but differ in packing arrangement.

 Properties

 Iodic acid is a relatively strong acid with a pK_{a} of 0.75.
 It is strongly oxidizing in acidic solution, less so in basic solution.
-When iodic acid acts as oxidizer, then the product of the reaction is either iodine, or iodide ion.
-Under some special conditions (very low pH and high concentration of chloride ions, such as in concentrated hydrochloric acid), iodic acid is reduced to iodine trichloride, a golden yellow compound in solution and no further reduction occurs.
+When iodic acid acts as oxidizer, then the product of the reaction is either elemental iodine or the iodide ion.
+Under some special conditions (very low pH and high concentration of chloride ions, such as in concentrated hydrochloric acid), iodic acid is reduced to iodine trichloride, a golden yellow compound which is present in solution as tetrachloroiodic acid.
 In the absence of chloride ions, when there is an excess amount of reductant, then all iodate is converted to iodide ion.
 When there is an excess amount of iodate, then part of the iodate is converted to iodine.